wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-customer-focus/includes/analyze-collaboration.md

 **Why does this matter?** Locating and maintaining relationships with the right contacts, based on the nature of the product or service, leads to more effective sales conversations.

-> [!NOTE]
-> To perform this analysis, additional data extraction capabilities are required.

 ### CRM augmentation

 **Is our CRM database up-to-date?** You can identify the number of contacts from your CRM database by contact type to ensure your CRM is up-to-date.